TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 Extbase would not be possible without this inspiration and these guidelines.

-Also when creating the book, we had generous support: a thank you goes to Patrick Lobacher, as he wrote the section about Object Oriented Programming.
+Also, when creating the book, we had generous support: a thank you goes to Patrick Lobacher, as he wrote the section about Object Oriented Programming.

-Our special thanks goes to our editors, Alexandra Follenius and Inken Kiupel, who gave us a lot of feedback and comments to our texts, and thus had a great impact on the creating of this book.
-Also we want to thank the many unknown helping hands at O'Reilly, who ultimately created this book.
+Our special thanks go to our editors, Alexandra Follenius and Inken Kiupel, who gave us a lot of feedback and comments on our texts, and thus had a significant impact on the creating of this book.
+Also, we want to thank the many unknown helping hands at O'Reilly, who ultimately created this book.